Getting around in Munich: Ways of transportation

 Staying mobile on the roads without owning your own car has been made easy with car sharing.
 Several people share a vehicle and a provider is responsible for organizing.
 There are different models and providers in Munich, but the principle is always the same.
 First of all, you find out via the internet or at a pick-up station whether a vehicle is free, book it and then park it again at the final destination in the provided spaces.

-Cycling is healthy, fun and is often the easiets way of getting around Munich.
+Cycling is healthy, fun and is often the easiest way of getting around Munich.
 The cycle paths are continuously being extended.
-Munich's cycle path network now encompasses over 1,200 kilometers.
 The distances between point A and B are usually not much.
 If you want more detailed information, the bicycle route planner allows you to find various routes to your destination.
 If you haven't got the right means of transport, there are plenty of options to hire a bike.

 If you want to explore the city on foot, you can reach the most important points in the city centre within a short time.
 For many, Marienplatz is the central starting point.
 From there, it is only a few hundred metres to the city’s landmark, the Frauenkirche cathedral.
 Heading further west, the pedestrian area leads through to Karlsplatz, which is called ‘Stachus’ by the locals.
 You can truly feel the pulse of the city around the traditionally popular Stachus fountain.